- Written by Dr.Mehmet Demircioglu

 Hair caliber matters as well.
 Thick hair can create more coverage with fewer grafts, while fine hair may need more grafts to create the same visual effect.

-This is why two patients should not copy each other’s numbers.
+Two patients should not copy each other’s numbers.
 A patient with coarse, wavy hair can often achieve a stronger visual change with fewer grafts than a patient with straight, fine hair and high contrast between scalp and hair color.

 When patients ignore these details, they start to believe that the number alone predicts the result.
 In reality, the same number can look dense, thin, natural, or artificial depending on how it is used.